 The canny folk behind Brasserie Zédel took a former nightclub and turned it into a classic Parisian brasserie.
 The result is something extraordinary: a place that feels like a treat but offers remarkable value for money.

 The food fits right in.
-I’ve still not tired of the prix fixe menu; the starter manages things I never knew you could do to a carrot, and the steak haché is peppery and flavoursome.
-If you’ve a different French classic in mind, they’re likely to do it well.
+I’ve still not tired of the prix fixe menu: the starter manages things I never knew you could do to a carrot, and the steak haché is peppery and flavoursome.
+If you’ve a different French classic in mind, they’re likely to make a reliable job of it.

 I love having Brasserie Zédel up my sleeve for whenever I need a great West End dining experience on tap.
-It offers enough grandeur for a special occasion, the efficiency for pre-theatre bites, and even the hustle and bustle for solo dining.
-Bookings are welcomed – an increasing rarity in London – but walk-ins seldom wait longer than it takes to down one of the bar’s reliable cocktails.
-The service flows beautifully, from the top-hatted doorman to the complimentary cloakroom, not to mention the respectful-but-attentive waiters.
+They serve up grandeur for a special occasion, efficiency for pre-theatre bites, and ample hustle and bustle for solo dining.
+Bookings are welcomed – an increasing rarity in London – but walk-ins seldom wait longer than it takes to down a cocktail in the bar, and there’s a virtual queuing system too.
+The service flows beautifully, from the top-hatted doorman to the complimentary cloakroom and the respectful-but-attentive waiters.

 Brasserie Zedel serves up a big helping of Paris, and not just any Paris; this is charming, polished, friendly Paris for a very fair price.